The Fall Line is The True Downward

 Knowing the direction of the slope will help you determine exactly which way your ball will break at the hole.

 A Decision of Golf recommends that when cutting a hole on a slope, the hole should be cut vertically.
 This permits the flagstick to be as nearly upright as possible.

 Regardless of how the hole is cut, plumb with the contour of the green or vertical as recommended, the hole will have one and only one high point when it is on a sloping surface.

 If you want to improve your putt reading and predict how your ball will break at the hole, you must train your eye to see this high point.

-Once you know the slope through the hole from 12 o'clock to 6 o'clock, the direction of break from all sides of this Fall Line is always the same.
+Once you know the slope through the hole from 12 o'clock to 6 o'clock, the direction of break from all sides of this line is always the same.

 It is as EASY as that when you train your eye with the Fall Line Putt Reader.